pedroponte/podio-backup/README.md

        -s	store parameters in PARAMETER_FILE
        -l	load parameters from PARAMETER_FILE (parameters can be overwritten by command line parameters)

-    BACKUP_FOLDER represents an incremental backup storage, i.e. consecutive backups will only download new files.
+    BACKUP_FOLDER represents the incremental backup storage, i.e. consecutive backups will only download new files and update podio items info locally in a csv file.
     The backup will download always to the same folder (i.e., no timestamp) so you can push daily  changes to a git repository.

 Installation: